mathewbaltes/roman-numeral-app/README.md

 To test the application,  you can navigate to `client/` directory and run `npm run test`.

 ## Last thoughts
-1) The adobe spectrum library provides the theme through a Provider, we could have also used a react library or code to set the overall app background but out of scope for the exercise.

-2) We could clean up the docker images so that they do not have test files and non-compiled assets bundled.

-3) This could have been built as a server-side rendered application, however with larger applications there could be scaling issues and for this application I chose to keep them separate.
+1) This could have been built as a server-side rendered application, however with larger applications there could be scaling issues and for this application I chose to keep them separate.

 ## Screenshots